Sitefinity/Sitefinity-CLI/README.md

 * ProcessProperties -> Copes and renames properties.
 * GetMasterIds -> Gets the master ids of the live content items (usually referenced in WebForms widgets).
 * GetSingleItemMixedContentValue, GetMixedContentValue -> Helper for generating properties of type MixedContentContext

+### Limitations
+* The migration tool does not migrate code in any form.
+It is a tool for migrating content and structure only.

 ## Known issues
 #### Visual Studio 2015 integration